weeeBox/mobile-system-design/README.md

 Endpoints that return a list of entities must support pagination.
 Without pagination, a single request could return a huge amount of results causing excessive network and memory usage.
 #### Types of pagination
 - **Offset Pagination**
 Provides a `limit` and an `offset` query parameters.
-Example: `GET /feed?offset=100&limit=20`
+Example: `GET /feed?offset=100&limit=20`.
-  - pros
+  - pros:
-    - Easiest to implement - the request parameters can be passed directly to a SQL query.
+    - easiest to implement - the request parameters can be passed directly to a SQL query.
-    - Stateless on the server.
+    - stateless on the server.
-  - cons
+  - cons:
-    - Bad performance on large offset values (the database needs to skip `offset` rows before returning the paginated result).
+    - bad performance on large offset values (the database needs to skip `offset` rows before returning the paginated result).
-     - Inconsistent when adding new rows into the database (Page Drift).
+    - inconsistent when adding new rows into the database (Page Drift).
 - **Keyset Pagination**
 Uses the values from the last page to fetch the next set of items.
-Example: `GET /feed?after=2021-05-25T00:00:00&limit=20`
+Example: `GET /feed?after=2021-05-25T00:00:00&limit=20`.
-  - pros
+  - pros:
-    - Translates easily into a SQL query.
+    - translates easily into a SQL query.
-    - Good performance with large datasets.
+    - good performance with large datasets.
-    - Stateless on the server.
+    - stateless on the server.
-  - cons
+  - cons:
-    - "Leaky abstraction" - the pagination mechanism becomes aware of the underlying database storage.
+    - "leaky abstraction" - the pagination mechanism becomes aware of the underlying database storage.
-    - Only works on fields with natural ordering (timestamps, etc).
+    - only works on fields with natural ordering (timestamps, etc).
 - **Cursor/Seek Pagination**
 Operates with stable ids which are decoupled from the database SQL queries (usually, a selected field is encoded using base64 and encrypted on the backend side).
-Example: `GET /feed?after_id=t1234xzy&limit=20`
+Example: `GET /feed?after_id=t1234xzy&limit=20`.
-  - pros
+  - pros:
-    - Decouples pagination from SQL database.
+    - decouples pagination from SQL database.
-    - Consistent ordering when new items are inserted.
+    - consistent ordering when new items are inserted.
-  - cons
+  - cons:
-    - More complex backend implementation.
+    - more complex backend implementation.
-    - Does not work well if items get deleted (ids might become invalid)
+    - does not work well if items get deleted (ids might become invalid).

 You need to select a single approach after listing the possible options and discussing their pros and cons.
 We'll pick Cursor Pagination in the scope of the "Design Twitter Feed" question.
 A sample API request might look like this:
 ```